TheEmpireBuildersGroup/marketing-site/index.md

 <div class="columns">
 <div class="third wider">
 <h3>Technologists</h3>
-<p>Our technologists understand how the technology itself works, how it behaves in a local or cloud based network environment and when integrated to other systems. <strong>They know the pros and cons of the leading solution brands</strong> in your industry today and those emerging.
-When what you need doesn't exist, they can help get it built.
-Our techies are interacting with your IT staff throughout a project, assisting in the development of a functional specification, due diligence of possible solutions and recommendations around a final solution.</p>
+<p>Our technologists understand how the technology itself works, how it behaves in a local or cloud based network environment and when integrated to other systems. <strong>They know the pros and cons of leading brands</strong> and those emerging.
+When what you need doesn't exist, they can help get it built. </p>
 </div>
 <div class="third">
 <h3>Business Analysts</h3>
-<p>Our business analysts know your industry and your technology goals and they are able to <strong>determine the most efficient and effective way the businesses, departments and processes should be organized</strong>, re-engineered or designed.
+<p>Our analysts are trained profiteers with methodologies to <strong>determine the most efficient and effective way the businesses, departments and processes should be organized</strong>, re-engineered or designed.
 They perform initial project assessments, provide user training and help with any configuration that requires automation of a workflow.</p>
 </div>
 <div class="third wider">
 <h3>Data Analysts</h3>
-<p>Our data analysts understand the kind of data you <strong>are</strong> and <strong>are not</strong> collecting already.
-They provide import, export, inspecting, cleaning and <strong>transforming data so it can be useable by you and your system.</strong> They have expertise in dashboarding and analysis driving decision making.
-The data analysts verify that the reporting you require is possible based on what you are putting into your system, they validate integration planning keeps information intact and they build the queries and reports that you were never able to get before. </p>
+<p>Our data analysts understand data and the human behavior around it.
+They understand the regulations in your industry and help ensure data security through integrations.
+They have expertise in key performance indicators, dashboarding and analysis driving decision making and have established wizardry in query and report creation. </p>
 </div>
 </div>
 </sector>